 As we get on with age, it is more important than ever to maintain a healthy lifestyle.
 You can take an active role in your health by making small and easy decisions like stretching regularly to improve your flexibility, so you can keep falls, aches and pains at bay.
 You can take an active role in your health by making small and easy decisions like stretching regularly to improve your flexibility.

 Photo: Sport Singapore

-This article is a compilation of some simple stretches to get you started on loosening your muscles, and to bring back much needed flexibility.
+Here's a compilation of simple stretches to get you started on loosening your muscles and bringing back much-needed flexibility.